Legality of euthanasia: Luxembourg

 The country's parliament passed a bill legalizing euthanasia on 20 February 2008 in the first reading with 30 of 59 votes in favour.
 On 19 March 2009, the bill passed the second reading, making Luxembourg the third European Union country, after the Netherlands and Belgium, to decriminalise euthanasia.
 Terminally ill patients will have the option of euthanasia after receiving the approval of two doctors and a panel of experts.

-Mexico

-In Mexico, active euthanasia is illegal but since 7 January 2008 the law allows the terminally ill —or closest relatives, if unconscious— to refuse medication or further medical treatment to extend life (also known as passive euthanasia) in Mexico City, in the central state of Aguascalientes (since 6 April 2009) and, since 1 September 2009, in the Western state of Michoacán.
-A similar law extending the same provisions at the national level has been approved by the senate and an initiative decriminalizing active euthanasia has entered the same legislative chamber on 13 April 2007.

 Moldova

 All forms of euthanasia are banned in Moldova.
 They are prohibited by Articles 150 and 162 of the Criminal Code.
 According to their opinion:

 Article 150.
 Determination or facilitation of suicide:

 Article 162.
 Failure to provide assistance to a sick person:

 Netherlands

 In the 1973 "Postma case" a physician was convicted for having facilitated the death of her mother following repeated explicit requests for euthanasia.
 While upholding the conviction, the court's judgment set out criteria when a doctor would not be required to keep a patient alive contrary to their will.
 This set of criteria was formalized in the course of a number of court cases during the 1980s.

-In 2001, the Netherlands passed a law legalizing euthanasia including physician-assisted suicide.
+In 2001, the Netherlands passed a law legalizing euthanasia, including physician-assisted suicide.
 This law codifies the twenty-year-old convention of not prosecuting doctors who have committed euthanasia in very specific cases, under very specific circumstances.
 The Ministry of Public Health, Wellbeing and Sports claims that this practice "allows a person to end their life in dignity after having received every available type of palliative care."
 The United Nations has reviewed and commented on the Netherlands euthanasia law.

 In September 2004 the Groningen Protocol was developed, which sets out criteria to be met for carrying out child euthanasia without the physician being prosecuted.